 The owners were very dedicated to help Floki, as a result, they purchased twelve sessions to do Salt Lake City dog training with us.

-Because his fear was high the approximations of getting his harness on were slow but always predicted something positive with treats.
-As a result, the owner learned how to interact in a way so that Floki could feel more comfortable with the harness.
+Because his fear was high the approximations of getting his collar on were slow but always predicted something positive with treats.
+As a result, the owner learned how to interact in a way so that Floki could feel more comfortable with putting on his collar.

 Also with Four Legged Scholars LLC, Salt Lake City Dog Training, we worked on getting him to be comfortable with being touched.

-The owners spent time doing small approximations of petting and touching.
+The owners spent time doing small approximations of petting and touching which predicted treats.
 Training “target” helped alot because Floki learned that hands meant good things.

 Floki was also fighting with their other dog, Penny, an Ausralian Shepherd.
-After working with Alyssa they were able to resolve this problem.
+After working with Alyssa they got feedback on how to keep both dogs happy together.
 Penny learned that when Floki passed by she got treats so she became happy by the sight of Floki.

 Both dogs learned that in order to get what they wanted they needed to exhibit good behavior.
 To teach this the owners did the Nothing in Life is Free Protocol.